-Residence and Time Requirements.
-The academic year is divided into two semesters of sixteen weeks each, plus one eight-week summer session and one six-week summer session.
+The academic year is divided into two semesters of sixteen weeks each, plus one eightweek summer session.
 Two summer sessions are thus the equivalent of one semester.
 Twelve semester hours of credit are considered to be a full-time semester class load.
 After satisfactorily completing one semester in residence, candidates whose performance and potential are outstanding, and who request to do so, may take as many as 15 semester hours of study in succeeding semesters.
+By doing so, it is possible to complete the degree requirements in three semesters and one summer session.
 The program must be completed within seven calendar years.

 M.B.A.
 Degree Requirements.
 Each candidate is required to complete four semesters of full-time graduate study.
 Normally, a minimum of 48 semester hours must be completed in residence.
 A grade-point average of 2.75 or higher in all work taken for graduate credit must be earned as a prerequisite to continuation in good standing and for graduation.
-(Only 6 semester hours of credit may be transferred from another institution toward this requirement.)